magepeopleteam/mage-eventpress/readme.txt

   The Event Calendar addon will improve the display of the event calendar feature by adding images and providing more detailed information.
 This will make it easier to see what events are coming up and get a better sense of what each event entails.

 👉[Advanced Coupon Code Addon](https://mage-people.com/product/mage-coupon-advanced-for-woocommerce/) 👈
-  Advanced Coupon code addon helps admins create coupons based on per event ticket type, buying qty, which can help boost sales of event tickets.
+  Advanced Coupon code addon helps admins create coupons based on per-event ticket type, and buying qty, which can help boost sales of event tickets.

 👉[Event Waitlist Addon](https://mage-people.com/product/woocommerce-event-waitlist-addon/) 👈
   Our waitlist addon will help you add a waitlist form to your event page when tickets sell out.
 Customers can register for the waitlist, and admins will get email notifications when seats become available.